bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/README.md

 ## Overview
 This tutorial will guide you through setting up OpenVAS (Open Vulnerability Assessment System) for vulnerability scanning, using an unsecured Windows 10 VM on VirtualBox.
 OpenVAS is an open-source vulnerability scanning tool used to identify and assess vulnerabilities in IT infrastructures.
 We’ll use an intentionally insecure Windows 10 VM for testing, simulating common vulnerabilities that OpenVAS will help identify.
+Note this "guide" contains the raw process of my first attempt at this project, so it will include troubleshooting steps as well as other notes of mine.

 ## Prerequisites
 - VirtualBox installed on your machine.
 [Download here](https://www.virtualbox.org/wiki/Downloads)